davidkane9/variation/README.md

-# variation
+# Variation

-Files for explaining 'variation'
+Files for explaining the concept of 'variation' to new students.